pirapira/bamboo/README.md

 the storage to keep track where we are in the program, and some dataflow analysis to decide which variable should live in the storage.
-The ABI should be the common one while the method names should be piped into the program in a nice syntax.
+The ABI should be the common one while the method names should be piped into the program in a nice syntax (something like the pattern match in Erlang).

 ### Name